Strong Determinism: The Mandelbrot World

 What about explanations in the Mandelbrot world?
 First, unlike the previous example, given just the pattern in the Mandelbrot world we may not expect it to be generated by any simple law.
 It would be a profound discovery in that world to learn that its remarkable structure is generated by the law based on the very simple function $f_c (z) = z^2 +c $.
 The fundamental law provides a striking explanation of the pattern that leads us to say ``Aha!
 Now I understand.''
 This also echos Penrose's emphasis on unexpected simplicity: \begin{quotation} Elegance and simplicity are certainly things that go very much together.
 But nevertheless it cannot be quite the whole story.
 I think perhaps one should say it has to do with \textit{unexpected} simplicity, where one imagines that things are going to be complicated but suddenly they turn out to be very much simpler than expected.
 It is not unnatural that this should be pleasing to the mind. \cite[p.268]{penrose1974role} \end{quotation}

 Second, the explanation provided by the law does not appear to be a causal or a temporal one.
 There is no obvious counterfactual dependence, causal or temporal ordering of events.
 The simple rule determines the whole world altogether.
 On reformed Humeanism, this simple rule is the axiom in the best system that summarizes the distribution of matter in spacetime.
-The axiom scientifically explains the mosaic by giving a unified account of the phenomena \citep{loewer2012two}.
+The axiom scientifically explains the mosaic by giving a unified account of the phenomena.
 On minimal primitivism, the axiom expresses the fundamental law that constrains the mosaic as a whole, even though it does not produce the mosaic moment by moment.
 On both accounts, the explanation provided by the laws need not be dynamic explanations (those that unfold in time).
 Unlike the example discussed in the next section, the Mandelbrot world does not have a natural structure to define a metaphysically derivative arrow of time or arrow of causation.

 What about predictions in the Mandelbrot world?
 As the fundamental law is non-dynamical, it does not enable the usual kind of prediction with time-evolution equations.
 The spacetime does not have a natural foliation into equal-time hypersurfaces, so there is no obvious notion of temporal sequences that the law acts on.
 Metaphorically speaking, the law treats each spacetime point individually and decides whether to place something on it.
 Given the law alone, a Laplacian demon can deduce everything about the world, by plugging each spacetime location (represented by a complex number) into the formula.
-Unfortunately, the Mandelbrot set may not be decidable in the sense of permitting a computer algorithm to calculate the exact distribution of matter in finite time \cite[p.128]{roger1989emperor} .
+Unfortunately, the Mandelbrot set may not be decidable in the sense of permitting a computer algorithm to calculate the exact distribution of matter in finite time \cite[p.128]{roger1989emperor}.
 Hence, for computationally limited creatures like us, the law may not be calculation-friendly.
 The calculation of the exact distribution of matter may take infinite time.
 (Nevertheless, since the complement of the Mandelbrot set is semi-decidable, we can in finite time obtain \textit{some} truths about the world.)
-The toy example illustrates that strong determinism does not always entail high predictive power that would be practically useful to us.

-In the next example, we see that strong prediction may fail to be useful to us for a reason different from undecidability.